 Route 85 construction

 Another important project affecting Hudson’s business community is the future reconstruction of the Washington Street Bridge.
 This structurally deficient state-owned bridge is on the state’s Accelerated Bridge Program.
 In October, MassDOT brought two possible construction scenarios to the Town’s Internal Traffic Committee for initial reaction: maintaining a single south-bound lane or maintaining a single lane in either direction.
 The EDC invited the ITC to its meeting in November, to discuss whether a third full-closure option should be explored.
 A letter was sent to MassDOT requesting the exploration of this potential third option.
-Once all scenarios have been fully vetted by MassDOT, the EDC will sponsor a business information session in 2013 to discuss all options and their impacts to the business community.

 The Washington Street Bridge